philgyford/django-hines/README.md

 `HINES_COMMENTS_ALLOWED_ATTRIBUTES`: A dict of attributes allowed in HTML tags in comments; all others will be stripped. e.g. `{'a': ['href', 'title',],}`.
 Default is: `{'a': ['href', 'title'], 'acronym': ['title'], 'abbr': ['title']}`.

-`HINES_COMMENTS_CLOSE_AFTER_DAYS`: An integer indicating whether to close comments on Posts after a certain number of days (assuming they're otherwise allowed).
-A `0` means ignore this setting.
-Other integers, e.g. `30`, mean "keep comments open until this Post is 30 days old".
+`HINES_COMMENTS_CLOSE_AFTER_DAYS`: An integer indicating whether to close comments on Posts after a certain number of days (assuming they're otherwise allowed). `None` (the default) means ignore this setting.
+Integers, e.g. `30`, mean "keep comments open until this Post is 30 days old".

 `HINES_DATE_FORMAT` strftime to use for displaying dates in templates.
 Default is `'%-d %b %Y'`.